 4.5 SRAM Initialization

-After a hardware reset, the contents of each SRAM module are undefined.
-The valid bits, RAMBARn[V], are cleared, disabling the SRAM modules.
+After a hardware reset, the contents of the SRAM module are undefined.
+The valid bit, RAMBAR[V], is cleared, disabling the SRAM module.
 If the SRAM requires initialization with instructions or data, the following steps should be performed: